Supersaturation for subgraph counts: Many stars, no

+\begin{proof}[Sketch of proof] For a graph $G$ and non-adjacent vertices $u,v \in V(G)$, the \emph{Zykov symmetrization} of $v$ by $u$, denoted $Z_{u\to v}(G)$, turns $v$ into a clone of $u$ by setting $N(v) = N(u)$.
+This technique was introduced by Zykov in \cite{Z}.
+Note that Zykov symmetrizations cannot increase the clique number of a graph, and indeed, one can be chosen that (weakly) increases the number of copies of $T$ until $G$ is complete multipartite.
+(That $G$ becomes complete multipartite is only guaranteed because $T$ is complete multipartite itself.)
+At any cloning step where the graph becomes complete multipartite, one can show that the graph is transformed from a strict subgraph of a complete multipartite graph to a complete multipartite graph, strictly increasing the number of copies of $T$ in the process. \end{proof}

 Knowing that the optimal graph is complete multipartite leaves only the question of what part sizes are optimal.
 We solve the problem asymptotically, i.e., we show that there are optimal proportions $\a_1, \a_2, \dots, \a_{r}$ for the part sizes.
-Somewhat more surprisingly, we will show that there are cases where it is \emph{not} the case that the optimal proportions are all $\a_i=1/r$.
+The optimization problem we are trying to solve then is (asymptotically, and ignoring a factor of $1/t!$)